tomarrell/blog/posts/rust_and_leds.md

 I'd been playing around with a couple of LED matrices bought from AliExpress.
 The LED's on one of the matrices were the very popular **WS2812b** variant.
 These panels are made up of addressable RGB LED's soldered to a flexible PCB, giving you three wires out the back -- `data`, `5V`, and `ground`.

-After not being able to find a Rust library which supported these things, I decided I would instead learn the protocol and write one myself.
+After not being able to find a Rust library which supported these things at the time (a few have popped up since), I decided I would instead learn the protocol try to fiddle with it myself.
 This is a brief overview of that experience.

 ## The plan
 The original plan was to have this thing running from an ARM microcontroller.
 Specifically a spin-off of the Sparkfun Pro Micro, running an ARM Cortex M processor.
 The methods below would certainly work for in that case, but for ease of the toolchain and build process I decided to prototype this with an old Raspberry Pi I had sitting around.